[Taipei] Ay-Chung Rice-Flour Noodle

-Before my trip, I asked on NoobCook Facebook page for food recommendations in Taipei, and the first place my helpful readers (thanks Jessica!) recommended was Ah Zhong Mee Sua.
+Before my trip, I asked on NoobCook Facebook page for food recommendations in Taipei, and the first place my helpful readers (thanks Jessica!) recommended was Ah Zhong Mee Sua (阿宗麵線).
 It is a famous must-eat street food (台湾小吃) in Taipei.
 By the time I reached my hotel (Rainbow Hotel located at Ximending), I was totally famished.
-Thankfully, the room needed another 10 minutes to be ready and Ah Zhong Mee Sua is only like 150m/2 minutes walk away.
+Our room needed another 10 minutes to be ready and thankfully, Ah Zhong Mee Sua was only like 150m/2 minutes walk away.
 So I just dumped my luggage with the hotel and ran to the stall to have my first meal in Taipei.
 I wasn’t disappointed at all, in fact all the so called Taiwan mee sua I have eaten in Singapore now pales in comparison to Ay-Chung’s.
 I love it so much that we ate it 3 times during our 6D5N trip in Taipei, so glad our hotel was just a stone’s thrown away.
-The above is the small bowl at NT$45, which is only like S$2 or US$1.50, they also have the bigger bowl going for NT$60.
+The above is the small bowl at NT$45, which was around S$2 or US$1.50, they also have the bigger bowl going for NT$60.

 Instead of oyster mee sua (蚵仔面线) which most of us are more familiar with in Singapore, Ay-Chung serves mee sua with large intestines (大肠麵線).
 I was amazed to see that B, whom I have never seen eating intestines before and sort of consider the food as fear factor, voluntarily trying out a piece and even declaring it delicious.
 Maybe it looked too delicious, or he was just too hungry.
 Anyway, they are properly cleaned so no weird smell at all, I really enjoy the chewy texture.